CtrlK

 Conciseness

 Extremely verbose at ~600+ lines.
-Extensively explains Nielsen's heuristics which Claude already knows well.
-Each heuristic includes full definitions, key takeaways, detailed 'what to look for' lists, lengthy good/bad HTML examples, review flags, and cross-references — most of which is textbook UX knowledge Claude possesses.
-The severity definitions, cross-cutting concerns section, and companion skills section add further bulk.
-This could be reduced to the audit checklist table, the issue log format, and brief code-pattern flags.
+Extensively explains Nielsen's heuristics, which Claude already knows well.
+Each heuristic includes full definitions, key takeaways, detailed 'what to look for' lists, lengthy good/bad HTML examples, and review flag lists — most of which Claude could generate from its training knowledge.
+The severity definitions, cross-cutting concerns, and companion skills sections add further bulk.
+This could be reduced to the audit checklist table, the issue log format, and brief notes on cross-references.

 1 / 3